 SymbolListDictionary).
 The compiler uses the symbolList to resolve symbolic references in the code in source.
-A value of OOP\NIL means to use the default symbol list for the current GemStone
+A value of OOP\NIL means to use the default symbol list for the current GemStone session (that is, System

 The GciNbExecuteStrFromContext function, unlike GciExecuteStrFromContext, does not have a return value.
 However, when the executed operation is complete, you can access a value identical in meaning to the return value of GciExecuteStrFromContext by using the argument to GciNbEnd.